45 Most Common Types of Spiders in Florida

 21. Common Hentz Jumping Spider

 Though relatively docile and shy, the Hentz jumping spider is not one to provoke.
-The most common species to be found in Florida are characterized by their shiny dark green backs and paler undersides.
+The most common species in Florida are characterized by their shiny dark green backs and paler undersides.

 Sometimes, they can be observed munching on other spiders or insects as large as themselves.
 Though some people might mistake them for a tarantula.
 This can be due to their appearance.